-

 Patient Follow-Up and Breaking the Mold

-As an independent locums practice, we provide patients with a 24-hour direct contact line for any
+As an independent locums practice, we provide patients with a 24-hour direct contact line for any questions about their care,

-questions about their care, or discuss ER return precautions.
-We offer facetime to our patients in
+or discuss ER return precautions.
+We offer facetime to our patients in this setting so we may decide if this patient needs to

 -